Moritzhasproblems/keras-preprocessing/keras_preprocessing/image/20190928-dataframe-iterator-redesign.md

 I identify the following problems with the current API:

 - There is no support if images are in any file format other than picture files (png, jpg, tiff, etc.) for example, as Numpy arrays (npy and npz).
 Not only is there no support for it, but is very difficult to add it.
 - Setting a seed happens at a global level which I believe is a bad practice.
-Instead a random state should be created.
+Instead a random state should be created or obtained such that a random process like data augmentation can be repeated is using the random state from it's initial state.
 - Because of the previous point, any use case where the input and output are images (segmentation, image noise removal, upscaling image to a higher resolution, etc.) there is the unnecessary need to create two identical image generators and link them via `zip`.
 I explain in the proposal description how I think it should work instead.
 - There is currently no support for bounding boxes or landmarks.
 It is also difficult to add them.
 - There is no general support of all use cases for multi-task learning.
 Currently there is only the possibility of using the `raw` mode for each task.
 This means the user has to perform the transformations necessary and then add them to the DataFrame.
 Example: input the image of a person and output the gender (binary), the race (multi-class) and the age (regression).